ferrolho/feup-sdis/distributed-backup-service/README.md

 |224.0.0.0:8000|224.0.0.0:8001|224.0.0.0:8002|

+#### Local files and configuration

+The *Peer* relies on three external files:

+- db.data
+- disk.data
+- enhancements-config.data

+You need not generate these files manually.
+Once the *Peer* is launched for the very first time, they will be automatically created.

+You should not manually edit **db.data** neither **disk.data**.
+These files are managed by the service.

+You can, however, edit **enhancements-config.data** manually using a text editor.
+This file contains a single **1** or **0** in order to tell the *Peer* to use, or not to use enhancements, respectively.

 ### Trigger

 Following are the possible usages of the *Trigger*, which is used to issue commands to the service.